hmrc/agent-authorisation-api/resources/public/api/conf/1.0/docs/usage-scenario.md

 * If the agent changes their mind, they can cancel the authorisation request as long as the client has not responded to it
 * The agent accesses the link and signs in using their a Government Gateway login details to accept the agent's request
 * The agent can check if they have been authorised by a client.

+The detailed guide how to create required client data in the External Tests (Sandbox) environment can be found at <https://test-www.tax.service.gov.uk/agents-external-stubs/help/agent-authorisation-api>